 Why you need post-renovation cleaning

-However, the work isn’t complete once you write your contractor the final check.
-Nearly all renovations bring in residual dust and debris to the property.
+Renovations create residual dust and debris.
 If your contracting crew doesn’t do a great job of cleaning up after themselves (and many don’t), people turn to post-renovation cleaning services to get rid of it.

 The problem is, there’s dust and debris in places you can’t see (and won’t be removed by a post-renovation clean up crew).
 That’s because it’s inside your HVAC system.
 And it’s harming your indoor air quality, harboring nasty odors, and putting a strain on your heating and air conditioning equipment.